TRON-Bioinformatics/tronflow-copy-number-calling/README.md

 ## Authors & Acknowledgements

 The TronFlow Copy Number Calling pipeline was originally developed by Pablo Riesgo-Ferreiro at [TRON - Translational Oncology at the Medical Center of the Johannes Gutenberg University Mainz gGmbH (non-profit)](https://tron-mainz.de/).
 Julian T. Mohr, also at TRON, later joined the project and helped with further development and integration of additional CNV calling tools.
-Furthermore, Jonas Ibn-Salem, also at TRON, supported the project.
+Furthermore, Jonas Ibn-Salem and Matthias Peter, also at TRON, supported the project.

 Maintenance is now lead by Pablo Riesgo-Ferreiro and Julian T. Mohr.